ARTICLE I: ELECTION BYLAWS

 - Campaign material distribution in person or via email is permissible, but is limited to one email per election period per candidate.

-- Flyers and posters of any size may be used, distributed, or posted during a campaign in accordance with GUSoM posting guidelines; however, postings must be taken down and cleaned up as soon as possible after polls close.
-The Election Chairperson reserves the right to withhold the election results until all materials are removed.
+- Flyers and posters of any size may be used, distributed, or posted during a campaign in accordance with GUSoM posting guidelines - which includes posting on bulletin boards and walls next to the doors of classrooms.
+Candidates may post on lockers only with the permission of the student who is currently using that locker, and the Facilities Department as well as DML reserve the right to remove any election material that is not put on a bulletin board or other aforementioned space.
+It is imperative that postings be taken down and cleaned up as soon as possible after polls close.
+The Election Chairperson reserves the right to withhold the election results until all materials are removed

 - Any evidence of slander, sabotage, or tampering with another candidate’s campaign material must be reported to the Elections Chairperson or Executive Committee immediately and may result in the offending party’s disqualification and may be deemed a violation of the Student Code of Professionalism.